 Description

-These adorable cookies have a perfect, tender cake texture and are studded with real strawberries.
-They make the perfect summer or Valentine's Day treat!
+These tasty, fresh strawberry cookies have a perfect fluffy and tender cake texture and are studded throughout with real strawberries.

 Ingredients